tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress**: Made another 4 pull requests and completed the Hacktoberfest challenge!

 **Thoughts:** Definitely feeling more comfortable with the process of doing pull requests.
 Ran into some trouble where GitHub didn't seem to respond after I pushed my updates.
 I was able to see that my new branch got added to my repo, but it's odd because it usually lets me know I can create a new pull request right after I push my changes.

+### Day 4: November 1, 2018

+**Today's Progress**: Learned I could safely move my local repository as long as all the hidden .git files are moved as well.
+Also worked through the Applied Visual Design section of the Responsive Web Design Certification on FreeCodeCamp.
+Refreshed my memory about a few cool CSS properties that I never use, namely repeating-linear-gradient, a few transform functions (skewX, skewY, rotate), and @keyframes/animation.

+**Thoughts:** So glad it's easy to move my local repo without messing everything up!
+I was so worried about it.
+Also, after the refresher on CSS animations, I'm excited to figure out how I can use them at work.